-Driving across state lines is only simple on a map.
-Here’s what you need to know about bringing a car in from across the border.
+Driving across state lines is only simple on a map, anyhow, here’s what you need to know about buying a car in from out of state.

 - Out-of-state car purchases have multiple built-in cost factors